IRTF-HRPC/drafts/draft-association.md

 --- abstract

-This document establishes the link between the Internet architecture and the ability of people to exercise their right to freedom of assembly and association online.
+This document discuss the relationships between the Internet architecture and the ability of people to exercise their right to freedom of assembly and association online.
 The Internet increasingly mediates our lives, our relationships and our ability to exercise our